microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage-legacy.md

 ## Overview

-This document contains a series of notes and analysis on various approaches to data structures that could be used as the backing store of a SharedTree.
-Some of this information is outdated, but may still be useful to refer to in the future.
-A more complete, but also less in-depth, analysis of SharedTree's potential storage options is available [here](./treeStorage.md).
+This document contains a series of notes on various approaches to data structures that could be used as the backing store of a SharedTree.
+This document is somewhat outdated, but is preserved here because it contains a lot of useful analysis and history of the storage designs that are not captured anywhere else.
+A more organized description of SharedTree's potential storage options is available [here](./treeStorage.md).

 ### Logical Node Tree